hiitsmocha/QR-code-generator/README.md

 This is a QR code generator - written in Python

-Sub-section of ConnectRice project
+Sub-section of the ConnectRice project

 Start date: Oct 6, 2024